craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Bloodbag
 Medium (3), 4 Action Cost (UNPACK > PREP > LOCATE > POKE)

 LOCATE: You attempt to find a vein.
 Make a Medicine Check.
 If the result is 14 or higher, continue.
-Otherwise, spend another Action Point to retry.
+Otherwise, you failed to locate a vein, and must spend another Action Point to retry.

 POKE: You insert the needle into another willing creature.